adaltas/node-nikita/doc/index.md

 Mecano gather a set of functions usually used during system deployment.
 All the functions share a common API with flexible options.

+Functions include "copy", "download", "exec", "extract", "git", "link", "mkdir", "move", "remove", "render", "service", "write".
+They all share common usages and philosophies:
+*   Run actions both locally and remotely over SSH.
+*   Ability to see if an action had an effect through the second argument provided in the callback.
+*   Common API with options and callback arguments and calling the callback with an error and the number of affected actions.
+*   Run one or multiple actions depending on option argument being an object or an array of objects.

 `cp` `copy(options, callback)`
 ------------------------------

 Copy a file.
+The behavior is similar to the one of the `cp` Unix utility.
+Copying a file over an existing file will overwrite it.

 `options`             Command options include:

 *   `source`          The file or directory to copy.
 *   `destination`     Where the file or directory is copied.
-*   `force`       Copy the file even if one already exists.
 *   `not_if_exists`   Equals destination if true.
 *   `chmod`           Permissions of the file or the parent directory
+*   `ssh`             Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.

 `callback`            Received parameters are:

 *   `err`             Error object if any.
 *   `copied`          Number of files or parent directories copied.

 todo:
-*   deal with directories
 *   preserve permissions if `chmod` is `true`
-*   Compare files with checksum

 `download(options, callback)`
 -----------------------------